Private Performance Feedback Reporting for Physicians

 "Getting physicians to verify and clean up the data is a very useful step to take because now you have physician buy-in."

-One of the biggest drawbacks noted regarding the current Collaborative physician dashboard is the lack of timely and current data:
+One of the biggest drawbacks noted about the HC dashboard is the lack of timely and current data:

 "It's just annual; it's old data."

 "They [physicians] can't use it for process improvement because they're not gonna wait that long to see if a process is going to improve an outcome."